sb-ph/portfolio-starter/README.md

 This is a lightweight portfolio starterkit built with [Eleventy](https://www.11ty.dev/).
 It is geared towards designers, illustrators, architects, and any other individuals who are interested in sharing their work and activity.

-The intended user may not know any code but is interested in the tech behind their website, is willing to write in [Markdown](https://daringfireball.net/projects/markdown/), and is happy to follow along with this documentation.
+The intended user may not how to code but is interested in the tech behind their website, is willing to write in [Markdown](https://daringfireball.net/projects/markdown/), and is happy to follow along with this documentation.

 For an example of the Portfolio Starter in use, see the demo site [portfolio-starter.sb-ph.com](https://portfolio-starter.sb-ph.com/).
 The code within this repository drives the demo site.